hugo-sv/webmonitor/README.md

 The `monitor` module handles the HTTP get request, and compute a response time.

+It launches and stop goroutines that periodically Fetch and send back data.

 ### Statistics

 The `statistic` module compute the main statistics form the records of status code and response time in the considered timeframe :